Goodbye (Cream album)

-Goodbye (also called Goodbye Cream) is the fourth and final studio album by Cream, with three tracks recorded live, and three recorded in the studio.
-It was released in Europe by Polydor Records and by Atco Records in the United States, debuting in Billboard on 15 February 1969.
-It reached number one in the United Kingdom and number two in the United States.
-A single, "Badge", was subsequently released from the album a month later.
+Goodbye (also called Goodbye Cream) is the fourth and final album by Cream, with three tracks recorded live, and three recorded in the studio.
 The album was released after Cream disbanded in November 1968.

 Background and recording

-Just before Cream's third album, Wheels of Fire, was to be released, the group's manager Robert Stigwood announced that the group were going to disband after a farewell tour and a final concert at the Royal Albert Hall in November.
-Just before the start of their farewell tour in October 1968, Cream recorded three songs at IBC Studios in London with producer Felix Pappalardi and engineer Damon Lyon-Shaw.
-The songs "Badge" and "Doing That Scrapyard Thing" featured Eric Clapton using a Leslie speaker, while all three recordings featured keyboard instruments played by either Jack Bruce or Felix Pappalardi.
+Just before Cream's third album, Wheels of Fire, was to be released, the group's manager Robert Stigwood announced that the group would disband after a farewell tour and a final concert at the Royal Albert Hall in November.
 The group started their farewell tour on 4 October 1968 in Oakland, California and 15 days later on 19 October the group performed at The Forum in Los Angeles where the three live recordings on Goodbye were recorded with Felix Pappalardi and engineers Adrian Barber and Bill Halverson.
+Just after their farewell tour concluded in November (and just prior to the final Royal Albert Hall show on 26 Nov), Cream recorded three songs over three days at Wally Heider Studios in Los Angeles with producer Felix Pappalardi and engineer Damon Lyon-Shaw, with overdubs at IBC Studios in London a month later.
+Each of the three songs was penned by a different member of the band.
+To augment the sound, the songs "Badge" and "Doing That Scrapyard Thing" featured Eric Clapton playing guitar through the Leslie speaker of a Hammond organ, while all three recordings featured keyboard instruments played by either Jack Bruce or Felix Pappalardi.
+Present at the Wally Heider sessions on 21 November was George Harrison, credited on the album sleeve for contractual reasons as "L'Angelo Misterioso", who contributed rhythm guitar to "Badge", the song he co-wrote with Clapton.

+In a 1969 Rolling Stone interview, producer Phil Spector told a possibly apocryphal story about how Atlantic Records head Ahmet Ertegun caused the album to happen: "Like the Cream are breakin' up, and he said, 'like man you have to do a final album for me.'
+They said, 'Why man, we hate each other,' or somethin' like that.
+Ahmet said, 'Oh no man, you have to do one more album for me.
+Jerry Wexler has cancer, and he’s dyin' and he wants to hear one more album from you.'
+So they go in, make the album and he says, 'Like man, Jerry Wexler isn’t dyin', he’s much better, he’s improved.'”